 Flexible working is the idea of giving the people in the business the choices as to where they work and when they work.
 Types of work can be broken down into four categories (concentration, collaboration, contemplation and communication).
 A flexible work arrangement (or FWP/flexible working policy, as it’s sometimes known) allows employees to work in a way which is best suited to the type of work being conducted.

 When Ricoh implemented an FWP it showed improvements in engagement, employee well-being and work output.
 An FWP requires good change management, buy-in from the senior leadership team to the team leaders and each and every employee.
-Flexible working requires trust (across the organisation) that people are working in their own way to achieve their objectives.
+Flexible working requires trust (across the organization) that people are working in their own way to achieve their objectives.
 People will find themselves working from different offices and other locations such as at home.
-Collaboration and communication must be made available through other means than just face to face meetings -- it needs the right technology hardware and software to succeed.
+Collaboration and communication must be made available through other means than just face to face meetings — it needs the right technology hardware and software to succeed.

 What is agile working?

 Agile working, while it tends to incorporate a flexible work arrangement is not wholly the same thing.
-While flexible working allows people to work where and when they want, an agile way of working is embedded in everything the organisation does - and doesn’t do.
+While flexible working allows people to work where and when they want, an agile way of working is embedded in everything the organization does – and doesn’t do.

-Creating an agile workforce often means a whole shift in the way the organisation operates day to day.
+Creating an agile workforce often means a whole shift in the way the organization operates day to day.
 While agile working (AW) is different to Agile project management, AW takes the principles from the Agile PM manifesto1 and incorporates them into the everyday running of the business.
-Agile ceremonies such as stand-ups and retrospectives are encouraged, silos are torn down and the company works towards a common goal - continually delivering value to the customer.
+Agile ceremonies such as stand-ups and retrospectives are encouraged, silos are torn down and the company works towards a common goal – continually delivering value to the customer.
 People are open, honest and welcome feedback.
-An agile workforce realises changes to products, projects and services will happen, they are prepared for these changes and adapt to them accordingly.
+An agile workforce realizes changes to products, projects and services will happen, they are prepared for these changes and adapt to them accordingly.